ericbrown8787/idmx-268-blog/src/content/posts/2022-02-06-measure-twice-cut-once-dont-create-extra-work-for-your-browser.md

 A **reflow** is an operation that causes the browser to re-render the layout of a page.
 During a reflow, the browser recalculates the position and dimensions of some or all of the elements in the document.

 A **repaint** is an operation that rasterizes elements, converting calculated values into a map of pixels that appear on your display.
-While repaints also incur a significant performace cost, they do not affect the position or dimensions of the element that they are acting on or surrounding elements.
+While repaints also incur a significant performance cost, they do not affect the position or dimensions of the element that they are acting on or surrounding elements.
 Rasterization, even at the best of times, requires a lot of processing power to calculate once, let alone multiple times in the event of re-rendering.

 As a general rule, I think a developer concerned with making their site usable on a wide variety of devices should be mindful of how elements are rendered by the browser and what conditions can trigger a reflow or a repaint.